Travis Konecny Game Preview: Flyers vs. Sabres

 Konecny Season Stats Insights

-- Konecny has averaged 16:57 of ice time this season (with a plus-minus rating of +1).
+- Konecny has averaged 17:11 of ice time this season (with a plus-minus of 0).

-- Konecny has a goal in five games this year out of nine games played, including multiple goals three times.
+- Konecny has a goal in five games this season out of 10 games played, including multiple goals three times.

-- Konecny has a point in six games this season (out of nine), including multiple points five times.
+- Konecny has a point in six of 10 games this season, with multiple points in five of them.

-- In three of nine games this year, Konecny has had an assist, but no games with multiple assists.
+- Konecny has an assist in three of 10 games this year, but has not recorded two or more in a game so far.

-- Konecny's implied probability to go over his point total is 61.7% based on the odds.
+- The implied probability that Konecny hits the over on his points over/under is 61.7%, based on the odds.

-- Given his moneyline odds, Konecny has an implied probability of 40.8% of going over his assist prop bet.
+- There is an implied probability of 39.2% of Konecny going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.